mrsufgi/projects-manager/README.md

 ## Getting Started

-If you just want to run it, I've created a docker-compose that will install everything for you and start the server.
+If you just want to run the API, I've created a docker-compose that will install everything for you and start the server.

 To start, run: